The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 viii) Transfer of ownership:

 In case of the death of the investor, the mutual fund ownership should be transferred to the nominee or legal heir.
-This is a very complex procedure that may eat a lot of your productive time.
+It is a very complex procedure that may eat a lot of your productive time.

 When you hire a mutual fund agent, he can take the responsibility to transfer the ownership to the nominee as per the will of the investor.

-ix) Auto-debit bounces in SIP
+ix) Auto-debit bounces in SIP:

 In SIP schemes the possibility of auto-debit bounces is not negligible.
 Such incidents might make you bounce between your bank and your mutual fund house.

-It can make you stressed out easily because your bank will point the mutual fund company as the responsible one and your mutual fund house will point the bank as the responsible one.
+It can make you stressed out easily because your bank will point to the mutual fund company as the responsible one and your mutual fund house will point to the bank as the responsible one.

 A mutual fund agent will be able to coordinate these things easily.